 What did these people see that encouraged them to take on disrupting incumbent transit fare cards, embedded in urban infrastructure around the world?
 One of the weak signals reflected consumers’ emotional reaction to how they would feel paying without having to fumble with their wallets and malfunctioning “swipe” cards in crowded subway stations.
 To Citi’s innovation team, which I led at the time, consumers’ spontaneous responses, including the language used to describe their feelings, signaled something much bigger than facilitating the mundane daily experience of commuting.
 But the signals could not be calculated on a spreadsheet or modeled into a concrete business case.

 As a result, banking traditionalists were quick to dismiss the possibilities.
 They were attached to the form factor of the card.
 Retailers, upon whom scaling up contactless payment technology depended, resisted funding nominal technology upgrades to enable acceptance of a new form factor at the point of sale.
 The prevailing attitude was, “If it’s not broken, don’t fix it.”
-After all, why change, when the current form factors—magnetic stripes embedded in plastic cards—performed virtually 100% of the time?
+After all, why change, when the current form factors — magnetic stripes embedded in plastic cards — performed virtually 100 percent of the time?

 The result?
 The upstarts that were able to spot the opportunity contactless payments presented entered the market via mobile applications, led by the iPhone and Apple Pay.
 Those able to read and act upon the weak signals, not saddled with legacy ways of operating, embraced the new tech.
 Within a decade, contactless payments became ubiquitous, with the pandemic acting as an accelerant.